Torben Andersen, Lumbago Swing - Hawaii Fever

 Lumbago Swing and Hawaii Fever are among the pieces I wrote for my classical guitar orchestra, where I tried to accommodate the students' desire to play rhythmic music in a classical guitar orchestra.

-The tonal language of Lumbago Swing is rhythmic swing music, which primarily is supported by the rhythm guitar in the 8th voice.
-Here I would recommend the use of a Country & Western guitar or an electric guitar.
+The tonal language of Lumbago Swing is rhythmic swing music, which is primarily supported by the rhythm guitar in the 8th voice.
+Here I recommend using a Country & Western guitar or an electric guitar.

 Hawaii Fever is a casual piece of music in the Latin genre.